- Take a stroll over Buenos Aires' Puente de Mujer (Woman's Bridge) at sunset

 At the end of the tour, you'll return to Ushuaia in time to have dinner in town.

-Day 12: Fly from Ushuaia to Buenos Aires - Departure
+Day 12: Fly to Buenos Aires, Depart

 This morning, you'll head to the airport in Ushuaia for your flight to Buenos Aires.
 You'll then transfer to the international airport for your international flight back home.
 Buen viaje!